 One day in Paris Itinerary

-Start off your day by picking up a croissant or pain au chocolat from Du Pain et des Idées (34 rue Yves Toudic, Paris 10eme).
-Their pastry has a hint of almond to it and simply melts in your mouth, and yes, this place is voted one of the best bakeries in Paris.
+Start your day by picking up a croissant or pain au chocolat from Du Pain et des Idées (34 rue Yves Toudic, Paris 10eme).
+Their pastry has a hint of almond to it and simply melts in your mouth.
+And yes, this place was voted one of the best bakeries in Paris.

-From there, walk the short 100 meters to the metro and jump on the line 8 to Opera station.
-At this station you will find, drumroll please…the Opera house!
-It’s one of the most beautiful buildings in Paris and you can visit it for just 5 euros.
+From there, walk just 100 meters to the metro and jump on the line 8 to the Opera station.
+At this station you will find – drumroll please – the Opera house!
+It’s one of the most beautiful buildings in Paris, and you can visit it for just 5 euros.

 After some shopping/Paris gazing, hop back on the metro line 9, which is just outside the department store, and head over to Trocadéro to visit the Iron Lady – the Eiffel Tower!
 When you exit at Trocadéro, you should make your way onto the square where you can enjoy the most superb view of the Eiffel Tower!